jessesquires/JSQMessagesViewController/README.md

 * Originally inspired by [**@soffes**](https://github.com/soffes) / [SSMessagingViewController](https://github.com/soffes/ssmessagesviewcontroller).
 * Many thanks to [**the contributors**](https://github.com/jessesquires/JSQMessagesViewController/graphs/contributors) of this project.

-## About

-I initially developed this library to use in [Hemoglobe](http://bit.ly/hmglb) for private messages between users.

-As it turns out, messaging is something that iOS devs and users really want.
-Messaging of any kind has turned out to be an increasingly popular mobile app feature in all sorts of contexts and for all sorts of reasons.
-Thus, I am supporting this project in my free time and have added features way beyond what Hemoglobe ever needed.

-Feel free to read [my blog](http://bit.ly/jsqsf) and check out my work at [Hexed Bits](http://bit.ly/0x29A).

 ## Apps using this library

-According to [CocoaPods stats](https://cocoapods.org/pods/JSQMessagesViewController), over **4,000 apps** are using `JSQMessagesViewController`.
+According to [CocoaPods stats](https://cocoapods.org/pods/JSQMessagesViewController), over **5,500 apps** are using `JSQMessagesViewController`.
 [Here are the ones](https://github.com/jessesquires/JSQMessagesViewController/blob/develop/apps_using_this_library.md) that we know about.
 Please submit a pull request to add your app! :smile:

 ## License